eslint/markdown/README.md

     alt="A JS code snippet in a Markdown editor has red squiggly underlines.
 A tooltip explains the problem."
 />

-> 🚧 This documentation is for an unfinished v2 release in progress in the `master` branch.
+> 🚧 This documentation is for an unfinished v2 release in progress in the `main` branch.
 The latest stable documentation is in the [`v1` branch](https://github.com/eslint/eslint-plugin-markdown/tree/v1).

 ## Usage